Purdue-CSUSB/CS-190-F2016/labs/lab7/README.md

 ### Bonus: Setting up SSH keys

-You may have noticed that every time you pull or push to Github, you have to enter your username and password.
-This is because you are using the HTTPS protocol to connect to Github as a remote.
+You may have noticed that every time you pull or push to GitHub, you have to enter your username and password.
+This is because you are using the HTTPS protocol to connect to GitHub as a remote.
 This has a few advantages:

 * It's easier and faster to set up
 * It will still work on strict firewalls and proxies such as those restricting all ports but port 80 and 443 (only HTTP and HTTPS traffic)

 The downside is that you don't want to have to enter your credentials every time you push and pull.
 There is another way.
 You can set up the remote to use SSH instead of HTTPS.
 SSH uses RSA encryption which you can set up to be passwordless using public keys.
-There is a great tutorial by Github on how to set up and use this method [here](https://help.github.com/articles/generating-ssh-keys/).
+There is a great tutorial by GitHub on how to set up and use this method [here](https://help.github.com/articles/generating-ssh-keys/).
 Note that you will need to add an SSH key for every different machine you want to clone on (e.g. your personal machine and the CS servers).